acoustid/acoustid-server/acoustid/web/pages/donate.md

 be used to support further development of the project and to make sure the service stays both reliable and free.

-The easiest way to donate is via PayPal, simply click the button below.
-Thank you!
+The best way to donate is using Patreon:

+<a href="https://www.patreon.com/bePatron?u=21057764" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

+Alternatively, you can also donate using PayPal:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">